 We can lock your Visa Debit Card if you tell us you have lost it or an unauthorised transaction has happened.

-You can tell us by contacting our Fraud Team.
-See 'How to Contact Us' if you want to, or need to, do this.
+You can tell us by contacting our team for this.
+Read 'How to contact us' in 'Getting in touch' if you want to, or need to, do this.

 We'll tell you if we lock your Visa Debit Card.

 The quickest way to lock your Visa Debit Card is via the ANZ Plus App.

 If your Visa Debit Card is locked, we may also block your ability to use your Visa Debit Card via your Digital Wallet.

 We can close one or both of your Accounts without telling you first if: